Understanding Ruby and Rails: Serializing Ruby objects with JSON

 end

-Compared with JSON Gem, ActiveSupport::JSON is the solution to the following Alan's statement:
+Compared with the JSON gem, ActiveSupport::JSON is the answer to Alan's statement:

 There is bad news of course, in that your objects won't automagically be converted to JSON, unless all you're using is hashes, arrays and primitives.
 You need to do a little bit of work to make sure your custom object is serializable.
 Let's make one of the classes we introduced previously serializable using JSON.